Arts, Literature and Communication

 (Pre-requisite: 609-203-LE)

-In this course, the student’s ability to integrate the knowledge and skills acquired in the Languages and Communication Profile will be assessed by means of a project focused around a theme that shows the student’s ability to make links between languages.
+In this course, the student’s ability to integrate the knowledge and skills acquired in the Languages and Communication Profile will be assessed by means of a project focused around a theme that shows the student’s ability to make links between communication concepts and languages.
 This course hosts the Comprehensive Assessment.

 Arts, literature and communication (500.A1)